kingjinho/android_notes/Activity/README.md

     - Called before an activity is destroyed
     - Final callback that activity receives
     - Implemented to ensure all resources released

+# Saving and restoring transient UI state
+- When in case of destroy in activity due to normal behavior(user pressing back button) which result in termination of an Activity
+    - Both system's and user's concept matches, thus nothing we can do

+- However, if the system destroys due to constraint(config change or memory pressure),
+    - Although activity is gone, but system still remembers that it existed
+    - When user wants to go back to activity, system creates one using set of saved data
+    - instance: saved data that the system uses to restore the previous state

 # Links
 [Introduction to Activities](https://developer.android.com/guide/components/activities/intro-activities)